agrosner/DBFlow/usage2/Migrations.md

 }
 ```

-In the end, the desired columns will be removed from the corresponding
+In the end, `dropColumn` will be removed from the `UserProfile` table in the
-table, and its data will be preserved.
+database.